kamilmielnik/scrabble-solver/README.md

 Seasons change, time passes by, as the weeks become the months become the years [...](http://southpark.cc.com/clips/103831/deep-coma)

-Frontend development has changed, I've learned a few things.
-It's time for `scrabble-solver@2.0.0`.
+Frontend development has changed, I've learned a few things - it was time for `scrabble-solver@2.0.0`.
 In 2019 I started to work on a new version.
-But due to many distractions the work is still ongoing.
+But due to many distractions the work took around 2 years to complete.
+Nevertheless, here it is, a shiny, state-of-the-art frontend app.
-The plans for `2.0.0` are:
-- new UI
-- split the project into multiple packages (monorepo)
-- abuse React hooks usage

-I also have plans for `3.0.0`:
-- TypeScript

-There's no deadline for this.